Automated Alignment between Elicitation Interviews and Requirements: Our Automated Approach to

-We define a two-stage pipeline to address text-to-story alignment: (1) segmenting the transcript into chunks, and (2) aligning the chunks with user stories via a matcher.
-An optional blocking stage can be inserted between these steps to reduce computational cost without altering the task definition.
+: (1) segmenting the transcript into chunks, and (2) aligning the chunks with user stories via a matcher.
+An optional blocking stage can be inserted between these steps to reduce computational cost without altering the task definition. {The requirements faithfulness and interview coverage metrics are then derived from the alignment output.}

 Formally, let $C = \{c_1, \ldots, c_n\}$ be the set of transcript chunks and $S = \{s_1, \ldots, s_m\}$ the set of user stories.
 We consider the set of candidate pairs

 A matcher $X$ is a function

 where $X(c_i, s_j) = 1$ indicates that chunk $c_i$ \emph{supports} story $s_j$.
 By default, $X$ is applied to the entire Cartesian product $P$, i.e., all possible pairs.